xaridar/bullseye_android/README.md

 # Bullseye

-Bullseye is an Android app built in Android Studio using Java and XML.It contains games for children with ADD and/or ADHD for helping with memory, focus, and other mental functions.
+Bullseye is an Android app built in Android Studio using Java and XML.
+It contains games for children with ADD and/or ADHD for helping with memory, focus, and other mental functions.

 The app tracks stats as it is used, which can be accessed for evaluation.